plausible/docs/docs/add-website.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Once you have an account, you can enter the domain name of the website you want to track.
-Umlauts and other special characters (including numbers, dots and slashes) are supported so you can add international domain names too.

 Please, remove `https` and `www` from the URL, just keep the `hostname`.
 For example, if your site is `https://www.yourdomain.com` then the part to enter in the "**Domain**" field is `yourdomain.com`.

-After you add your domain, we will provide you with the tracking snippet that you need to [insert into your site](plausible-script.md) to start counting your stats.

 Does your site operate on multiple subdomains such as `docs.yourdomain.com` and `app.yourdomain.com`?
-Simply add your main domain name (`yourdomain.com`) to your Plausible account and use that tracking snippet on all your subdomains too.
+Simply add your main domain name (`yourdomain.com`) to your Plausible account and use the same tracking snippet on all your subdomains.
 This keeps the visitor session [active between the main site and its subdomains](subdomain-hostname-filter.md).

 If you'd like to track a particular subdomain independently from the rest of your site, you can do that too.
 For example, if the subdomain you want to track on its own is `https://blog.yourdomain.com` then the part to enter in the "**Domain**" field is `blog.yourdomain.com`.